Contact Details: 021 084 96278 | hello@mmcr.co.nz

 Contact Us

 Ready to explore a more constructive and cost-effective path?
-Contact MMCR today for a confidential, no-obligation initial discussion about your situation here in Marlborough.
+Contact MMCR today for a confidential, no-obligation initial discussion about your situation, whether you're in Marlborough or elsewhere in New Zealand.
 Let's see if our mediation approach is the right fit for you and help you avoid unnecessary legal stress.

 Prefer to talk directly?